Vegetarians in Paradise/Vegetarian/Vegan Halloween Party Menu

 Black Widow Topping:

 1. When the pie filling has firmed, prepare the topping.
-Combine in the processor workbowl the almond meal, pitted prunes, pitted dates, raisins, agave nectar, water, cinnamon, and vanilla extract.
-Pulse chop and process until all ingredients are well incorporated and form a thick puree.
+Combine the almond meal, prunes, dates, raisins, agave nectar, water, cinnamon, and vanilla extract in the food processor.
+Pulse chop and process until all the ingredients are well incorporated and form a thick puree.

 2. Remove the pie from the refrigerator.
-Using your hands, form the topping into the body, head, and legs of the spider one section at a time and arrange them on top of the filling.
+Using your hands, form the topping into the body, head, and legs of the black widow spider, one section at a time and arrange them on top of the filling.
 Return the pie to the refrigerator until ready to serve.
-Makes 6 to 8 servings.

 For more Halloween fun click on